 Robert O’Byrne (Dictionary of Living Irish Artists)

 Previous solo shows include ones at The Hunt Museum, The Fenton Gallery, The Temple Bar Gallery & Studios, Garter Lane Arts Centre, Kevin Kavanagh Gallery, Triskel Arts Centre, The Luan Gallery, and Solomon Fine Art.
-His most recent exhibition was Aspect at Solomon Fine Art in May 2018.
-He has an upcoming solo exhibition with The Sternview Gallery in Cork.
+He has an upcoming solo exhibition with Solomon Fine Art in May 2020 in Dublin.

 He has participated in group exhibitions in London with the Herrick Gallery and in New York with the J. Cacciola Gallery and The Painting Center.